Homepage / Popular Bullion Refiners: Johnson Matthey

 CMW Inc., a welding company, was started by P.R.
 Mallory.

-Johnson Matthey is commonly known in the bullion market for their precious metals rounds and bars.
+Johnson Matthey is commonly known in the bullion market for the quality of their precious metals rounds and bars.

-During the 1970s & '80s, two refining giants produced a great deal of the world's investment-grade bullion; one was Johnson Matthey, the other was Engelhard, and they were regularly competing for market share.
+In the 1970s and 1980s, two major refining companies produced a significant portion of the world's investment-grade bullion.
+One of these was Johnson Matthey, and the other was Engelhard, who regularly competed for market share.

 After Engelhard came out with "The American Prospector" round, Johnson Matthey created the "Freedom" Series rounds and other decorative silver rounds.